samarkhatiwala/tmm/models/current/mitgchem/README.txt

 PACKAGES_CONFIG.h (automatically generated; turn on PTRACERS, GCHEM and whichever biogeochemical package you want (e.g., DIC)).

-MITgcm files that need to be changed:
+MITgcm files that need to be changed and supplied here:
 SIZE.h (set all s* and n* variables to 1, OL* to 0 and Nr to number of depth levels) PTRACERS_SIZE.h (set PTRACERS_num to 6 for pkg/dic, 7 for pkg/bling etc) dic_biotic_forcing.F (add lines to include TMM_MITGCHEM_DIAGS.h)